apache/spark/PULL_REQUEST_WORKFLOW.rst

 Similarly to selective tests we also run selective security scans.
 In Pull requests, the Python scan will only run when there is a python code change and JavaScript scan will only run if there is a JavaScript or yarn.lock file change.
-For master builds, all scans are always executed.
+For main builds, all scans are always executed.

 The selective check algorithm is shown here: